femy16/hair_salon/README.md

 ##### Media

-All images have been obtained through diferent seraches throug [Google](www.google.com).
+All images have been obtained through different searches through [Google](www.google.com).

 ### Acknowledgements